-A vibrant, colourful city of contrasts, forward-thinking and ultra-modern, breaking boundaries and setting standards, set among centuries-old buildings and a rich history.
+A vibrant, colourful city of contrasts, forward-thinking and ultra-modern, breaking boundaries and setting standards, set among centuries-old buildings and rich history.
 Stockholm is a buzzing hive of activity, a beacon of change, peace, love and acceptance.
-Streets adorned with quaint cafe’s and fika-loving locals, modern design and ancient architecture.
+Streets adorned with quaint cafe’s and Fika-loving locals, modern design and ancient architecture.
 It is, without a doubt, a feast for the senses and a city well worth exploring.
 More than that, the Swedish culture is one well-worth experiencing first-hand.
 To help you do just that, here are 26 things you absolutely must do in Stockholm!

 1. The Vasa Museum